The silk is denser (25mm) than others of comparable price. Prevents wrinkles and helps regulate sleep temperature. Buyer gets a choice of colors.

 Silk pillowcases add an element of elegance to any bed.
 With their smooth, slippery surface and wide color range, even lower-end options look and feel luxurious.
 But aesthetics aren’t the only reason to consider silk pillowcases; they come with a number of health and beauty benefits as well.

 Regular cotton pillowcases tug slightly at the skin and hair during the night.
 This can cause split ends, bed head, and wrinkles and creases in the skin.
 With a silk pillowcase, however, your hair and skin are free to slide smoothly across the pillow without tugging or pulling.
 Silk, by default, has a number of hypoallergenic properties as well, making it resistant to dust mites, mold, and other allergy triggers.
-If you’re interested in buying silk pillowcases for yourself or a friend, read on for more information.

 A silkworm feeds on mulberry leaves until it is full-grown and ready to pupate, or turn into a moth.
 At that time, the worm produces a natural fiber that it uses to build its cocoon.
 This natural fiber is the beginning stage of silk.